euglug/policies/citizen_code_of_conduct.md

 ## 7.‎ ‏Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [EUGLUG steering committee](http://euglug.org/steering.html) with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
-[LINK_TO_POLICY]

 [NOTE:‎ ‏Every organization's governing policies should dictate how you handle warnings and expulsions of community members.